brendan-briody-sec/brendan-cybersec-portfolio/README.md

 ---

-## 🎯 Goal for 2025

-Secure an **entry-level cybersecurity analyst / SOC analyst** role by continuing to build real-world skills through:

-- Hands-on labs and home lab projects
-- Continuous progress through TryHackMe and the Google Cybersecurity Certificate
-- Evidence-backed documentation, reporting, and defensive analysis
-- Expanding knowledge in networking, Linux, and SOC workflows

-I’m pursuing a SOC career because I genuinely enjoy the investigative side of cybersecurity — analysing logs, identifying anomalies, understanding how attacks unfold, and using evidence to piece together what happened.
-The combination of defensive thinking, technical problem-solving, and continuous learning feels like the perfect fit for me.
-I want to work in a role where my skills directly contribute to protecting systems, people, and businesses.

----

 ## 📬 Contact & Connect

 If you'd like to connect, collaborate, or discuss cybersecurity, feel free to reach out: